Economic liberalisation in India: Credit boom of the 2000s

-Foreign investment in the country (including foreign direct investment, portfolio investment, and investment raised on international capital markets) increased from US$132 million in 1991–92 to $5.3 billion in 1995–96.

-Poverty reduced from 36 percent in 1993-94 to 26.1 percent in 1999-00.
+India also increasingly integrated its economy with the global economy.
+The ratio of total exports of goods and services to GDP in India approximately doubled from 7.3 percent in 1990 to 14 percent in 2000.
+This rise was less dramatic on the import side but was significant, from 9.9 percent in 1990 to 16.6 percent in 2000.
 Within 10 years, the ratio of total goods and services trade to GDP rose from 17.2 percent to 30.6 percent.
+India, however, continues to have a trade deficit, relying on foreign capital to maintain its balance of payments and as such, makes it vulnerable to external shocks.

+Foreign investment in India in form of foreign direct investment, portfolio investment, and investment raised on international capital markets increased significantly, from US$132 million in 1991–92 to $5.3 billion in 1995–96.

+However, the liberalization did not benefit all parts of India equally, with urban areas benefiting more than rural areas.
+States with pro-worker labor laws experienced slower industry expansion compared to those with pro-employer labor laws.
+This led to a "beggar-thy-neighbor" scenario, where states and cities vie to enact the most pro-capital laws at the expense of workers and other states.

 After the reforms, life expectancy and literacy rates continued to increase at roughly the same rate as before the reforms.
 For the first 10 years after the 1991 reforms, GDP also continued to increase at roughly the same rate as before the reforms.

-However, the average annual growth rates in GDP, post the 1990s has shown a significant increase, having been around 6.25 per cent against 4.18 per cent for the three decades prior to the reforms.

-Liberalisation did not affect all parts of India equally.
-Urban residents have benefited more than rural residents.
-An analysis of the effects of liberalisation across multiple Indian states found that states with pro-worker labor laws saw slower industry expansion than those with pro-employer labor laws, as industries moved towards states with friendlier business climates.
+This was because the economic growth of the 2000s was not solely the result of liberal reforms, but also due to the boom phase of the economic cycle, which had led to an influx of foreign capital.

-By 1997, it became evident that no governing coalition would try to dismantle liberalisation, although governments avoided taking on powerful lobbies such as trade unions and farmers on contentious issues such as reforming labour laws and reducing agricultural subsidies.
-By the turn of the 21st century, India had progressed towards a free-market economy, with a substantial reduction in state control of the economy and increased financial liberalisation.
+By 1997, it became evident that no governing coalition would try to dismantle liberalisation, although governments avoided taking on trade unions and farmers on contentious issues such as reforming labour laws and reducing agricultural subsidies.
+By the turn of the 21st century, India had progressed towards a market economy, with a substantial reduction in state control of the economy and increased financial liberalisation.

-Institutions like the OECD which promote neoliberal free-market economics applauded the changes: